Skip to content

 Can I change my chronotype?

 Your chronotype is largely genetic and cannot be fundamentally changed.
 However, you can shift your circadian rhythm by 1-2 hours through consistent light exposure, meal timing, and sleep scheduling.
-Chronotype also shifts naturally with age — teenagers tend toward eveningness, while older adults shift toward morningness.
+Chronotype also shifts naturally with age: teenagers tend toward eveningness, while older adults shift toward morningness (Roenneberg 2003).

 What is social jet lag?

 Social jet lag is the mismatch between your biological clock and your social schedule (work, school).
 For example, if you are an evening type forced to wake at 6 AM for work, you accumulate sleep debt during the week.
-Studies show social jet lag affects up to 87% of the population and is associated with increased risk of obesity, depression, and cardiovascular disease.
+It is common: up to ~87% of people show some degree of it in one Central-European study (Roenneberg, MCTQ sample), and it is associated with higher risk of obesity, depression, and cardiovascular disease.

 When is the best time to exercise based on chronotype?